A graphing calculator is recommended for PLHS Math Classes by the Math Dept.

 This course will include the study of functions, statistics and trigonometry.
 Students will study algebraic, circular, trigonometric, exponential, and logarithmic functions.
 Additional topics include probability, statistics, matrices, systems of linear equations, and sequences and series.

-This course is a flexed course that is flipped and self-paced.
+This course is self-paced.
 Students work at their own pace through the content with the direct support of their teacher.
-Each day a warm up is done to further the student’s knowledge of what is taught in videos.
-Then students have the rest of the class period to work on practice problems, ask questions, take mini quizzes or quizzes.
+Each day a warm-up is done together and students have access to video lessons to further their knowledge, if needed.
+Then students have the majority of the class period to work on practice problems, ask questions, and take mini quizzes or quizzes.

 The goal of this course is to prepare students for other advanced and college-level mathematics courses prescribed by the Advanced Placement program.
 Topics focus on four major units: Polynomial and Rational Functions, Exponential and Logarithmic Functions, Trigonometric and Polar Functions, and Functions Involving Parameters, Vectors, and Matrices.
 Students completing this course have the opportunity to take an exam to earn college credit for Pre-Calculus or a college algebra with trigonometry course.